Yu Xi

 Yu Xi (虞喜; fl.
-307–345 AD), courtesy name Zhongning (仲寧), was a Chinese astronomer and writer of the Jin dynasty (266–420 AD).
+307–345 AD), courtesy name Zhongning (仲寧), was a Chinese astronomer, politician, and writer of the Jin dynasty (266–420 AD).
 He is best known for his discovery of the precession of the equinoxes, independently of the earlier ancient Greek astronomer Hipparchus.
 He also postulated that the Earth could be spherical in shape instead of being flat and square, long before the idea became widely accepted in Chinese science with the advances in circumnavigation by Europeans from the 16th-20th centuries, especially with their arrival into the capital's imperial court in the 17th century.

 Background and official career

 The life and works of Yu Xi are described in his biography found in the Book of Jin, the official history of the Jin dynasty.
 He was born in Yuyao, Guiji (modern Shaoxing, Zhejiang province, China).
+Yu Song, son of Yu Fan, was recorded to be his clan elder.
 His father Yu Cha (虞察) was a military commander and his younger brother Yu Yu (虞預; fl.
 307–329 AD) was likewise a scholar and writer.
 During the reign of Emperor Min of Jin (r.
 313–317 AD) he obtained a low-level position in the administration of the governor of Guiji commandery.
 He declined a series of nominations and promotions thereafter, including a teaching position at the imperial university in 325 AD, an appointment at the imperial court in 333 AD, and the post of cavalier attendant-in-ordinary in 335 AD.